-Substitute Senate Bill No. 3, also known as Public Act No. 25-44, introduces a series of consumer protection measures that will take effect on July 1, 2026.
-The bill prohibits businesses from advertising goods or services at prices that exclude mandatory fees, charges, or costs, ensuring that all costs are disclosed to consumers.
-Exceptions are made for certain taxes or fees if disclosed prior to purchase, and violations will be classified as unfair or deceptive trade practices.
+Substitute Senate Bill No. 3, also known as Public Act No. 25-44, introduces comprehensive consumer protection measures that will take effect on July 1, 2026.
+The bill prohibits businesses from advertising goods or services without including mandatory fees, charges, or costs, ensuring that all fees are clearly disclosed to consumers.
+Exceptions are made for certain taxes and fees that depend on consumer choices.
 Additionally, the bill establishes regulations for connected devices, requiring providers to inform consumers about the device's capabilities and to implement security measures to protect personal information.
-It also mandates that manufacturers provide documentation and parts for the repair of electronic and appliance products on fair terms, while protecting consumer privacy by prohibiting features that allow law enforcement to monitor communications.
+It also mandates that manufacturers provide documentation and parts for the repair of electronic and appliance products, while defining key terms and excluding certain items from these requirements.

 Statutes affected: Committee Bill: 42-230